PSR-11-39-MD Oxygen Sensor (R-22D)

 • Commonly used in the scuba industry

 The Analytical Industries (AI) PSR-11-39-MD, with a 3-pin Molex connector is an R-22D type sensor; compatible with the Maxtec MAX-305F sensor, NRC D-05 sensor.
+In 2024, Analytical began transitioning the color of the plastic body from black to white in order to improve production efficiencies, you may receive either color but the sensor is otherwise unchanged.

 The Analytical brand PSR-11-39-MD is used in the Dive Rite O2ptima, Poseidon Se7en & Discovery VI, Hollis Prism2 & Explorer MK2, all current KISS models, Hammerhead, Liberty, SubGravity and many other brands of rebreathers.
 The PSR-11-39-MD is NOT compatible with the ISC Megalodon or the Mares rEvo.
-The sensor is also compatible with the Cochran Lifeguard, Apeks DSX analyzer accessory, DiveTek O2, DiveNav cootwo, Mares EANx, and OxySpy breathing gas analyzers.
+The sensor is also compatible with the Cochran Lifeguard, Apeks DSX analyzer accessory, Divesoft DNA, DiveTek O2, DiveNav cootwo, Mares EANx, and OxySpy breathing gas analyzers.

 Features